animir/node-rate-limiter-flexible/README.md

 });

 const opts = {
+  // Basic options
   redis: redisClient,
-  keyPrefix: 'rlflx', // useful for multiple limiters
   points: 5, // Number of points
   duration: 5, // Per second(s)

+  // Custom
-  execEvenly: false,
+  execEvenly: false, // Do not delay actions evenly
+  blockDuration: 0, // Do not block if consumed more than points
+  keyPrefix: 'rlflx', // must be unique for limiters with different purpose

   // Redis and Mongo specific
   inmemoryBlockOnConsumed: 10, // If 10 points consumed in current duration